fbpx

 Adventist Outreach to the Jewish Community in Northern California

-As one of the largest Jewish communities in the United States, the San Francisco Bay Area presents both challenges and opportunities for those seeking to share the Gospel.
-Despite these challenges, committed Adventists Nick and Grace (last name withheld for privacy) have taken active steps to connect with the local Jewish population, blending personal relationships with ministry responses to felt needs.
+Amid the hum of farmers’ markets, the laughter of weekend hikers along the Bay trails, and the warm glow of menorahs in shop windows during the holidays, committed Adventists Nick and Grace (last name withheld for privacy) have embraced the challenges of the San Francisco Bay Area by taking active steps to connect with the local Jewish community, blending personal relationships with ministry responses to felt needs.

 Through their initiative, Nick and Grace hope to lay the foundation for a lasting, meaningful outreach that extends God’s love and the Three Angels’ Messages to every Jewish individual in the region who seeks or welcomes truth.